s2t2/tweet-analysis-2020/app/bot_followers_v2/README.md

     ,array_agg(distinct case when follower_is_bot = true then follower_id end) as follower_ids_b
     ,array_agg(distinct case when follower_is_bot = false then follower_id end) as follower_ids_h
   FROM (
+    -- for the follower: are they bot or not? ... todo: is their opinion 0 or 1?
     SELECT
       uff.user_id
       ,uff.screen_name